 Get a quote on Professional Liability Insurance

 From architects to web developers, individuals and companies that provide professional advice and services can be held liable for any financial damages that their work causes.
 While you may strive to always provide the best services for your clients, mistakes can happen, and a client may ultimately hold you financially responsible.
-Professional Liability Insurance can help protect your business against lawsuits related to your professional work, covering legal fees and judgements that may result from these claims.
+Professional Liability Insurance can offer financial protection and help protect your business against lawsuits related to your professional work, covering legal fees and judgements that may result from these claims.

-Professional Liability Insurance, also known as Professional Indemnity Insurance, protects individuals and companies from the costs of lawsuits and damages related to their professional advice and services.
+Professional Liability Insurance, also known as Professional Indemnity Insurance, protects individuals and companies from the costs of lawsuits and damages related to their professional practice, advice, and services.
 This insurance protects individuals and businesses that sell their expertise.
 It covers professionals who have gained expertise through extensive training in their field and whose work is governed by standards set by client agreements, their industry, or the government.

-Professional Liability Insurance is a good complement to the basic protections provided for in general liability policies.
+Professional Liability Insurance policies are a good complement to the basic protections provided for in general liability policies.
 Typically, general liability insurance covers bodily injury, property damage, personal injury, and advertising injury, but leaves out any claims outside of these coverage areas.
 For many professionals, including lawyers, architects, engineers, and doctors, it’s common to face lawsuits claiming negligence, poor performance, or any failure of their professional duties that do not actually cause direct bodily injury, property damage, personal injury, or advertising injury.
 This is where Professional Liability Insurance can provide coverage.

 - A software consulting company creates custom software for a financial services client.
 After delivery, the client finds critical bugs in the software, leading to financial losses.
 The client sues the consulting company for work errors and negligence.

 Are malpractice, errors & omissions, and Professional Liability Insurance the same?